votingsystem/votingsystem/votingsystem-idprovider/readme.md

+## Config files

+The application expects the content of the directory 'docs/application-dir-contents' with values appropriate to the installation in the directory:

+    /var/local/middleware/votingsystem-idprovider

+It can be changed setting system environment var 'idprovider_server_dir' with the desired value

 ## Proveedor de identidad

 Este proyecto es un proveedor de identidad preparado para ser utilizado en el sistema de votación.